-Founded in 1946, LSU’s program in art history is among the finest and most comprehensive in the South and the largest public program of its kind in Louisiana.
-Students may pursue a Bachelor of Arts (BA) in Liberal Arts with a concentration in art history or a Master of Arts (MA) in Art History.
-The art history program at LSU is interdepartmental: the undergraduate program in liberal arts lives within the College of Humanities & Social Sciences, and the graduate program and art history faculty live within the College of Art & Design’s School of Art.
+Founded in 1946, LSU’s art history curriculum is among the finest and most comprehensive in the South and the largest public program of its kind in Louisiana.
+Students may pursue a Bachelor of Arts (BA) with a concentration in art history, a Master of Arts (MA) in Art History, or a minor in art history.

-Bachelor of Arts in Liberal Arts Concentration in Art History
+Bachelor of Arts in Art and Design with a Concentration in Art History

-Students interested in pursuing a BA in Liberal Arts with a concentration in art history must be admitted to the College of Humanities & Social Sciences.
-Admission to HSS requires students to have completed 24 credit hours; have a cumulative GPA of at least 2.0; have completed ENGL 1001 with a “C” or better; and have completed three hours of General Education Analytical Reasoning coursework.
+Students interested in pursuing a BA with a concentration in art history must be admitted to the College of Art & Design.
+Students must have a cumulative GPA of at least 2.0; have completed ENGL 1001 with a “C” or better; and have completed three hours of General Education Analytical Reasoning coursework.

 The art history curriculum begins with lecture offerings in art appreciation and western art history and courses on Near Eastern and Egyptian art, Greek and Roman art, Asian art, and 20th-century art.
-For more information about the undergraduate concentration in art history, visit the College of Humanities & Social Sciences.
+Questions about the undergraduate art history curriculum should be directed to Ludovico Geymonat, art history undergraduate advisor.

 Master of Arts in Art History